open-telemetry/semantic-conventions/docs/resource/host.md

 privileged lookup of `host.id` is required, the value should be injected via the `OTEL_RESOURCE_ATTRIBUTES` environment variable.

-**[2]:** IPv4 Addresses MUST be specified in dotted-quad notation.
+**[2] `host.ip`:** IPv4 Addresses MUST be specified in dotted-quad notation.
 IPv6 addresses MUST be specified in the [RFC 5952](https://www.rfc-editor.org/rfc/rfc5952.html) format.

-**[3]:** MAC Addresses MUST be represented in [IEEE RA hexadecimal form](https://standards.ieee.org/wp-content/uploads/import/documents/tutorials/eui.pdf): as hyphen-separated octets in uppercase hexadecimal form from most to least significant.
+**[3] `host.mac`:** MAC Addresses MUST be represented in [IEEE RA hexadecimal form](https://standards.ieee.org/wp-content/uploads/import/documents/tutorials/eui.pdf): as hyphen-separated octets in uppercase hexadecimal form from most to least significant.

 `host.arch` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.